JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 ### Promotion of a friendly environment for Cooperation

 > _One of the most important lessons to be learned during your mortal career is teamwork.
 The spheres of perfection are manned by those who have mastered this art of working with other beings.
-Few are the duties in the universe for the lone servant._ \[Mighty Messenger [UB 28:5.14](/en/The_Urantia_Book/28#p5_14)].
+Few are the duties in the universe for the lone servant._ \<a id="a379_252"></a>[Mighty Messenger [UB 28:5.14](/en/The_Urantia_Book/28#p5_14)].

 Teamwork is based on trust and respect for one other.
 We are all dedicated readers and believers.
 The Trustees of Urantia Foundation are willing to cooperate and work in harmony with individuals or groups who believe in the importance of the revelation for our planet and who are willing to work in partnership with the revelators and in support of the Declaration of Trust.